ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 13. Once the upload is complete, click on your web app to interact with it.

 # On-Premises Web Server
-In this section, you’ll learn how to set up, build, and connect your web application to an on-premises web server.
+In this section, you’ll learn how to set up, build, and connect your web application to the SystemLink Server, which is an on-premises web server.

-## What You Need To Connect To an On-Premises Web Server from LabVIEW NXG
+## What You Need to Connect to the SystemLink Server from LabVIEW NXG 2.1 Web Module
 ![Configure GVI in LabVIEW vs Hosting on premises](https://ni.github.io/webvi-examples/UtilizeSkylineDataServices/on-premises-config.PNG)

 _Figure: Note the input differentiation between connecting to an  on-premises server from LabVIEW or LabVIEW NXG 2.1 Web Module vs. hosting your web application on the NI Web Server._

-To connect to an on-premises web server from LabVIEW NXG 2.1 Web Module, you must include a **server url** (i.e. https://systemlinkcloud.com), a **username**, and a **password**.
+To connect to the [SystemLink Server](http://www.ni.com/documentation/en/systemlink/latest/manual/manual-overview/) from LabVIEW NXG 2.1 Web Module, you must include a **server url** (i.e. https://systemlinkcloud.com), a **username**, and a **password**.
 The username and password can be managed with the NI Web Server Configuration utility.
 This utility can be used to create new users and groups as well as leverage existing LDAP or Windows user accounts.

-When a web application is hosted on an on-premises web server, leave the **server url**, **username**, and **password** inputs empty to minimize security vulnerabilities.
+When a web application is hosted on the SystemLink Server, leave the **server url**, **username**, and **password** inputs empty to minimize security vulnerabilities.
+>**Note:** If you use your own web server, you will need to include your credentials for SystemLink Cloud or SystemLink Server to authenticate the data services in the web application.

-## Setting Up an On-Premises Web Server
+## Setting up an On-Premises Web Server
-After installing LabVIEW NXG 2.1 Web Module, you need to configure the NI Web Server.
+After installing LabVIEW NXG 2.1 Web Module, you need to install and configure a SystemLink Server.
+SystemLink Server includes NI SystemLink Web Application.

+1. Launch NI Package Manager.
+2. Search for and install SystemLink Server.
+3. Launch NI SystemLink Web Application.
+NI Web Server Configuration launches automatically.
-1. Launch the NI Web Server Configuration.
-For quick access, follow this path: `C:\Program Files\National Instruments\Shared\Web Server Config`.
+>**Note:** If the NI Web Server Configuration doesn't launch automatically, follow this path: `C:\Program Files\National Instruments\Shared\Web Server Config`.

-2. Follow the prompts in the NI Web Server Configuration to choose the following configuration options:
+4. Follow the prompts in the NI Web Server Configuration to choose the following configuration options:
    1. On the **Select Preset** tab, select **Simple Local Access** configuration preset.
    2. On the **Authentication** tab, check **Login using Windows accounts**.
 > **Note**: This makes the user an admin for Skyline data services.
 It also makes the user an admin for Windows.